transportation

 You have probably read about autonomous cargo ships crossing oceans.
 Those projects are real, but they operate in very different conditions from harbor towing.
 An autonomous container ship following a transoceanic route has predictable conditions and time to compute decisions.
 A tugboat captain has seconds to react when wind shifts during a docking operation.

-The maritime industry consensus — reflected in regulatory frameworks — is that harbor operations will be among the last maritime functions to see meaningful automation.
-[Claim] The International Maritime Organization has been developing autonomous vessel guidelines, but they consistently treat close-quarters maneuvering as requiring human oversight.
+The maritime industry consensus -- reflected in regulatory frameworks -- is that harbor operations will be among the last maritime functions to see meaningful automation.
+[Claim] The International Maritime Organization has been developing autonomous vessel guidelines (MASS, Maritime Autonomous Surface Ships), but they consistently treat close-quarters maneuvering as requiring human oversight.
+The IMO's Maritime Safety Committee has approved an Interim MASS Code for trial use, but the framework explicitly requires human-in-the-loop oversight for close-quarters operations and port environments.

 Career Outlook